verifiablesoftware/aries-cloudagent-python/demo/README.md

 ./run_demo repo
 ```

-Note the repo's public DID from the terminal output for the next step:
+Note the repo's public DID from the terminal output which will be used by the developer and user:

 ```
 Repo       | ::::::::::::::::::::::::::::::::::::::::::::::